Sunday Morning Worship

-We meet in the church building on Wednesday evenings and follow the school holiday pattern.
-There is a great mix of music, Bible teaching, games and activities - not to mention a tuck shop.
+We meet in the church building and follow the school holiday pattern.
+There is a great mix of music, Bible teaching, games and activities - and a tuck shop to finish the night.
 Admission is free.
 Click here to download a consent form

-Cafe Church is a weekly gathering that takes place inside the Costa Coffee shop (across from BHS in the Centre) in Livingston.
-Each gathering is relaxed and informal with a time of fellowship & discussion.
+Cafe Church is a weekly gathering that takes place inside the Costa Coffee (across from BHS) in The Centre, Livingston.
+Each gathering is relaxed and informal with a time of discussion.

-Meeting Time :: Thursdays, 7pm to 8pm in Costa.
+Meeting Time: Thursdays, 7:00pm - 8:00pm in Costa.
 Brandon & Melissa can provide more information.